zakirhussainshaik/starter-hugo-academic/content/blog/blogHeader.md

 <br/>

-**The Curious World** is the place to record my personal interests in the form of blog articles.
+**Ride the Future** is the place to record my personal interests in the form of blog articles.
 Currently I plan to write articles on: Technology, Cosmology, and Traveling experiences.<br/><br/><br/>